Starting a Food Forest

 Spacing Guide: How Close Is Too Close?

-The most common food forest mistake.
+The most common food forest design error.
 Plant for mature canopy radius, not current size.
-A tree that's 3 feet tall today will have a 15-foot canopy in 10 years.
+A 3-foot tree will have a 15-foot canopy in 10 years.

 |---|---|---|